Other analysis examples

 HITS-CLIP (High-throughput sequencing of Immunoprecipitated CLIP) is a robust method to investigate the interaction between RNA-binding proteins (RBPs) and RNA molecules (Ohkubo et al. 2021)

 HITS-CLIP is performed by first crosslinking the RBP of interest to the RNA molecules in cells or tissues.
 Then, the crosslinked complexes are immunoprecipitated using an antibody against the RBP, and the bound RNAs are isolated.
-The RNAs are then reverse-transcribed and the cDNA is used as template for a PCR amplification.
+The RNAs are then reverse-transcribed, and the cDNA is used as a template for PCR amplification.
 The final product is sequenced using high-throughput sequencing.

 Survival analysis